Eena

 a slithering snake, the dragon’s muzzle slipped through the air toward the

 captain.
-Derian’s eyes widened as he
+Derian’s eyes widened as he stepped back from an enormous, looming

 “Eena?”